DrowseyBerry/DrowseyBerry/README.md

 - 👋 Hi, I’m @DrowseyBerry
 - 👀 I’m interested in software, web service and mobile testing.
-- 🌱 I’m currently studying QA courses and looking to become QA Testing junior.
+- 🌱 I’m currently studying QA courses and looking to work as QA Testing junior.

 <!---
 DrowseyBerry/DrowseyBerry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.